zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 # Introduction 5

 On your turn, read your Mission or Home card out loud and answer the question(s) directed to you.
 You may choose and embellish an answer from the suggestion list on the card or come up with something new.

+Other players may ask you questions or make suggestions on your turn, but whether you answer those questions or include those suggestions is entirely up to you.

 ___
 # Introduction 6